kporras07/context_metadata/README.md

 # Context Metadata

-There are a number of modules already out there which cover some of the functionality, such as: Metatag.
+There are a number of modules already out there which cover some of the functionality, such as: Metatag Module.

 *But what if your page is not a node/taxonomy etc?*